 Your room at college where you hang out, keep your things, and sleep.
 A “dorm” can describe either the building where your room is or your room itself.
 It will be your home on campus and can be shared by a roommate.
-At Illinois, dorms are formally called “residence halls.”
+At UIUC, dorms are formally called “residence halls.”

 Example: Between Marco, Reilly, and the ghost, the dorm room was getting pretty crowded.

 A term of study that lasts either from fall to winter or from winter to spring.
 Each academic year includes two semesters.
 If a college uses a semester system, most classes will be one semester long.